 1. Tithi and Vara verification.
 Compute the Tithi and the weekday for the recorded date.
 If either fails to match the recorded date, the date itself is in question, and rectification work pauses while the date is checked.

 2. Coarse Tatkalika sweep.
 Across the recorded one-hour window, compute candidates at six-minute steps.
 For each candidate, calculate the Pranapada Sphuta and the Lagna Sphuta.
-Eliminate candidates whose Pranapada falls in a forbidden house from the Lagna and whose Lagna falls inside a Gandanta zone simultaneously.
+Eliminate candidates whose Pranapada falls outside the BPHS auspicious set and whose Lagna falls inside a Gandanta zone simultaneously.
 This typically removes about a third of the candidates.

 3. Fine Tatkalika sweep.
 Across the surviving candidates, tighten the step size to two minutes.
-Recompute the Pranapada Sphuta and check it against the strict permitted-house rule (third, fifth, sixth, ninth, tenth, eleventh).
+Recompute the Pranapada Sphuta and check it against the BPHS auspicious-house rule (second, fifth, ninth, fourth, tenth, eleventh).
 Note the Bhrigu Bindu position as well, and prefer candidates whose Bhrigu Bindu lands cleanly in a sign rather than near its boundary.

 4. Life-event cross-check.
 For the two or three surviving candidates, run the standard life-event scoring pass described in the dedicated guide on life-event rectification.
 The Tatkalika sweep will already have eliminated most of the original candidates, so the scoring pass runs on a much smaller field.